NICMx/Jool/en/usr-flags-global.md

 Zero is an invalid checksum value for IPv6/UDP packets.

-- If `--amend-udp-checksum-zero` is ON and a zero-checksum IPv4-UDP packet arrives, Jool will compute its checksum before translating it.
+- If `amend-udp-checksum-zero` is ON and a zero-checksum IPv4-UDP packet arrives, Jool will compute its checksum before translating it.
 This can be computationally expensive.
-- If `--amend-udp-checksum-zero` is OFF and a zero-checksum IPv4-UDP packet arrives, Jool will unceremoniously drop the packet and log its addresses (with [Log Level](http://elinux.org/Debugging_by_printing#Log_Levels) KERN_DEBUG).
+- If `amend-udp-checksum-zero` is OFF and a zero-checksum IPv4-UDP packet arrives, Jool will unceremoniously drop the packet and log its addresses (with [Log Level](http://elinux.org/Debugging_by_printing#Log_Levels) KERN_DEBUG).

 This does not affect _fragmented_ zero-checksum IPv4-UDP packets.
 SIIT Jool does not reassemble, which means it _cannot_ compute the checksum.
-In these cases, the packet will be dropped regardless of `--amend-udp-checksum-zero`.
+In these cases, the packet will be dropped regardless of `amend-udp-checksum-zero`.

 Stateful NAT64 Jool _always_ computes zero-checksums from IPv4-UDP packets.
 Because it reassembles, it will also do so for fragmented packets.

-### `--randomize-rfc6791-addresses`
+### `randomize-rfc6791-addresses`

 - Type: Boolean
 - Default: ON